 \subsection{Organization of the paper}

-In Section~\ref{sect: background}, we start with preliminary materials that we will need concerning (singular) Hermitian metrics on a line bundle and local quasi-coordinates.
+In Section~\ref{sect: background}, we start with preliminary material on (singular) Hermitian metrics on line bundles and local quasi-coordinates.
 The main Theorems~\ref{thm: main} and~\ref{thm: construction-KE} are proved in Section~\ref{sect: main thm}, where we also establish an asymptotic expansion for the Bergman kernel associated with weighted spaces.
-Section~\ref{sect: pos-variation} is devoted to the study of the positivity variation of complete K\"ahler--Einstein metrics, where Theorems~\ref{thm: psh-variation} and ~\ref{thm:family_cusp} are proved.
+Section~\ref{sect: pos-variation} is devoted to the positivity of the variation of complete K\"ahler--Einstein metrics, where Theorems~\ref{thm: psh-variation} and ~\ref{thm:family_cusp} are proved.